Cray-HPE/docs-csm/operations/kubernetes/Restore_Postgres.md

     1. Set and export the `CRAY_CREDENTIALS` environment variable.

-       This will permit simple CLI operations that are needed while restoring the Keycloak database.
+       This will permit simple CLI operations that are needed to obtain the Keycloak backup file.
        See [Authenticate an Account with the Command Line](../security_and_authentication/Authenticate_an_Account_with_the_Command_Line.md).

     1. List the available backups.